 Booking.com has a good loyalty program too, particularly if you are on a tighter budget.
 You are rewarded for each booking you make through the website, whether it’s a luxury hotel or hostel.
 Once you reach Genius status you are rewarded with discounts of further bookings and extras like the option for late checkout.

 We also use our American Express card for access to their participating lounges around the world.
 A Priority Pass (from $US99 annually) will also give you access to more than 1000 airport lounges around the globe.
 We use the benefits of both every time we travel internationally.

 Enjoying a holiday with all the trimmings often comes down to your spending priorities.
 Saving money on seeing the sights and doing activities can mean your budget for gourmet meals and luxe add ons suddenly grows.
 It’s about being smart at sightseeing.

-If you are one of those people that has to work your way through the “must-see” list of a destinations, look into a City Pass before you arrive.
-You can often purchase one of line (at a cheaper rate).
+If you are one of those people that have to work your way through the “must-see” list of destinations, look into a City Pass before you arrive.
+You can often purchase one online (at a cheaper rate).
 City tourist offices should be your first port of call too as they will be able to give you the inside tips on the best value activities on offer and any special entry deals that are on offer.

 In Barcelona and Paris. most of their museums are free on the first Sunday of the month.
 Expect to battle the crowds so make sure you get to that line early, coffee in hand.
 It is well worth the saving, that you can later spend on a very special afternoon tea or put towards an epic hotel stay.